-Call Attorney Spring at Spring & Spring today to discuss your drug crimes charges.
+Call Attorney Spring at Spring & Spring today to discuss your drug crime charges.
 He is available to clients nights, weekends, and holidays, and his fees are clear and understandable.
 Your first appointment is confidential and at no cost to you.

 When you retain Attorney Spring, he will do the following on your behalf:

 Calling Attorney Chris Spring is a positive first step in defending your future well-being.
-He will aggressively fight for you regardless of your drug crimes charges.
+He will aggressively fight for you regardless of your drug crime charges.
 Contact Attorney Spring at his defense firm now.

 There are many types of drug crimes in Massachusetts, and the Commonwealth is tough on drugs.
 While marijuana possession is generally a civil infraction or misdemeanor offense, most other drug crimes are felony offenses.
 There are mandatory minimum sentences for repeat drug dealing offenders.

 Some of the most commonly charged drug crimes in Massachusetts include:

 The critical difference between drug distribution and drug trafficking is the quantity of drugs on hand.
 Massachusetts has a schedule of drugs and amounts used by the Commonwealth to determine drug trafficking.

 Determining whether a case is a straight possession case or a possession with intent to distribute case hinges on the defendant’s intent.
 While a defendant’s attorney may argue his client intended to use any recovered drugs for personal use, the prosecutor will use a drug detective to testify at the defendant’s trial, and the detective will likely testify that the defendant intended to sell the seized drugs.